eparey/pesci/wiki/Input-Files.md

 > [!TIP]
 > To the exception of scanpy's .h5ad, all input files (single-cell data, orthology file, cell-to-cluster files) can be compressed in .gz or .gz2 or left uncompressed.
 Similarly, where applicable (i.e. not .h5ad or sparse single-cell data), both tab- (.tsv) and comma-separated (.csv) formats are accepted.

-- **1. Sparse count matrix and cell to cluster annotation table**
+- **Accepted format 1: Sparse count matrix and cell to cluster annotation table**

-    Pesci accepts sparse count matrices formatted as a directory containing: the count matrix (matrix.mtx), the barcodes i.e. column names (barcodes.tsv) and the gene names i.e. row names (features.tsv).
+    Pesci accepts sparse count matrices formatted as a directory containing: the **count matrix (matrix.mtx)**, the **barcodes** i.e. column names **(barcodes.tsv)** and the **gene names** i.e. row names **(features.tsv)**.
 This is the exact same format as a CellRanger output directory, and can also be easily generated from a Seurat Object (see below).
 The directory can be provided as argument to the --matrix1 (or --matrix2 for species 2) argument.

-    In addition, a file giving the cell barcode to cluster correspondence is also required (--clusters1 or --clusters2 argument).
-This file can either be a comma-separated (.csv) or tab-separated (.tsv) file, with any number of columns, with cell barcodes in the first column and cluster annotation in any of the other columns.
+    In addition, a file giving the **cell barcode to cluster correspondence** is also required (--clusters1 or --clusters2 argument).
+This file can either be a **comma-separated (.csv)** or **tab-separated (.tsv)** file, with any number of columns, with cell barcodes in the first column and cluster annotation in any of the other columns.
 By default, pesci uses the second column as cluster annotation, but this behaviour can be overruled by providing a column name to the option --colclust1 (or --colclust2).
 Note that any cell barcode that is not found in the cell-to-cluster file will be ignored.
 Additional arguments can be specified in order to use only a subset of the cluster annotations, if necessary (see --filter_out and --keep_only in [Pesci Usage](https://github.com/eparey/pesci/blob/main/wiki/How-to-run.md) and [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md)).

-    The following R code shows how to format a Seurat Object into a sparse matrix for pesci.
+    The following R code shows **how to format a Seurat Object into a sparse matrix for pesci**.
 It creates a CellRanger-like directory (hereafter named "Cragig_sparse_matrix/") that can be directly provided as argument to --matrix1 (or --matrix2) along with the corresponding barcode-to-cluster file for --clusters1 (or --clusters2).

     ```R
     library(Matrix)